Sports Medicine and Rehabilitation

 The Sports Medicine and Rehabilitation Service specializes in diagnostics and non-surgical management of canine lameness, injury prevention, conditioning, rehabilitation, and pain management.
 We help a wide spectrum of patients with various levels of mobility issues ranging from performance lameness of canine athletes to rehabilitation and pain management of osteoarthritis in older dogs and cats.
 Furthermore, we work closely with Cornell’s Orthopedic Surgery and Neurology Services as needed to improve function, reduce pain, and accelerate recovery from various injuries and diseases including catered post-operative rehabilitation programs.
 Services are provided in a newly renovated state-of-the-art facility within the Cornell Companion Animal Hospital.

 The team includes 3 faculty members, two board certified Diplomats of the American College of Veterinary Sports Medicine and Rehabilitation (DACVSMR) and one Certified Canine Rehabilitation Practitioner (CCRP).
 All faculty are experienced and Certified Veterinary Acupuncturists (CVA).
-Our two licensed veterinary technicians (LVT) have advanced training and certification as animal rehabilitation practitioners (CERP and CCRP).
+Our licensed veterinary technicians (LVT) have advanced training and certification as animal rehabilitation practitioners (CERP and CCRP).

 Musculoskeletal diagnostic imaging